 Yet, at the same time, when things are stressful or hard, sleep and being able to settle down at bedtime is one of the first things to go.
 Just like us, children’s fears and worries are bigger at bedtime.
 Unresolved stress and feelings from the day can pile up and feel overwhelming.

-The good news is that there are ways to reset kid’s bedtime routine and if you can do that, it can have a domino effect on other areas of their life and boost well-being.
+The good news is that there are ways to reset your child’s bedtime routine and if you can do that, it can have a domino effect on other areas of their life and boost well-being.

 Kids don’t tell us they are stressed.
 They don’t tell us they are overwhelmed or worried.
 Instead, they show us their stress with their behavior.
 They may act out, be clingy, be unable to settle down, or be super silly.
 All of these are ways of expressing unresolved feelings or stress from the day.

 Here is the good news.
 While we can’t make our kids sleep, we can make sure they have a great bedtime routine.
+Why do routines work so well?
+Because they create a sense of safety and comfort by being predictable.
 Research shows that having a consistent bedtime routine is the most effective thing you can do to help your child: